ricmzn/LuaMimalloc/README.md

 * Note: paths are set up for x64 builds only

+## Known issues

-* Note 2: the loader lua needs to start with Z to make sure it runs after Tacview, otherwise Tacview fails to load its own DLL (for unknown reasons)
+* The loader lua needs to start with Z to make sure it runs after Tacview, otherwise Tacview fails to load its own DLL for unknown reasons

+* This causes DCS to crash on exit while cleaning up